DoorDash warns customers what may happen if they don’t tip delivery drivers

 The UN alleged that DoorDash’s independent contractors were not guaranteed a basic level of pay, sometimes only earning less than the federal minimum wage of around $7 an hour and were only paid for “active time” on delivery.

-While they did not reply to the UN’s claims, they did make a statement to the Financial Times, stating that their US drivers earned “over $25 per hour on delivery.”
+While DoorDash did not reply to the UN’s claims, they did make a statement to The Independent, stating that their US drivers earn on average “over $25 per hour on delivery” and the majority of them have other jobs alongside working for DoorDash.

-“We will be engaging with the special rapporteur in the coming weeks to correct these blatant misconceptions about dashing,” they said to the outlet.
+“These allegations fundamentally misunderstand how DoorDash provides economic opportunity and financial security for millions of people who want to earn money when, how, and where they choose...
+Respect and dignity for all Dashers are core to our mission of empowering local economies, and we will be engaging with the special rapporteur in the coming weeks to correct these blatant misconceptions about dashing,” they said.

 Join our commenting forum